dalenewman/Transformalize.Provider.Sqlite/README.md

 ### Overview

-This adds a `sqlite` provider to Transformalize using [System.Data.SQLite.Core](https://www.nuget.org/packages/System.Data.SQLite.Core).
-It is a plug-in compatible with Transformalize 0.3.5-beta.
+This is a `sqlite` provider to Transformalize using [System.Data.SQLite.Core](https://www.nuget.org/packages/System.Data.SQLite.Core).
+It ships with Transformalzie CLI.

-Build the Autofac project and put it's output into Transformalize's *plugins* folder.
-Copy the appropriate *SQLite.Interop.dll* from the x86 or x64 folder into the output folder.

 ### Write Usage